ITECOMMPAY/qa-paracestamol/README.md

 rerun_count, r | -r 3 | How many times to rerun failed tests
 continuous_rerun | --continuous_rerun true | If false — tests will be reran only after the run is finished.
 If true — failed tests will be added to the end of the run queue. delay_msec, d | -d 25 | If several tests try to start at the same time then wait the given delay between these starts.
 0 — cancels delay. -1 — automatically calculate the delay using the max_rps option.
 The bigger the delay the less is load on your CPU and application. max_rps | --max_rps 50 | Used to calculate delay if the delay_msec option is set to -1. delay_msec will be set to 1000/min(max_rps, number_of_processes).
-Paracetamol can't send more than 100 RPS. idle_timeout_sec, t | -t 600 | Terminate a test if it takes more than the given time to run show_first_fail | --show_first_fail true | Show the output of the first failed test skip_reruns | --skip_reruns SomeOtherCest.php:test02 | Do not rerun these tests (see the "Setting test names" section)
+Paracestamol can't send more than 100 RPS. idle_timeout_sec, t | -t 600 | Terminate a test if it takes more than the given time to run show_first_fail | --show_first_fail true | Show the output of the first failed test skip_reruns | --skip_reruns SomeOtherCest.php:test02 | Do not rerun these tests (see the "Setting test names" section)